Diverse grant opportunities are available through the Community Foundation.

 The Prana Fund supports projects that integrate environmental education and the visual arts through hands-on educational opportunities for disadvantaged young people living in Charlottesville and Albemarle County.
 A call for applications is issued annually.
 Please refer to 2016 Prana Fund RFP or contact Jan Smyth for more information.

 The Eco-Living Fund aims to steer people’s daily life habits toward zero-footprint or net-positive impact on the natural world.
 Grant funding supports specific, concrete activities that can demonstrate quantifiable results.
 The timeline for funding requests is announced in the Spring of each year.
-Please contact Jan Smyth for more information.
+Please refer to the 2017 Eco-Living Fund Grant Package or contact Jan Smyth for more information.

 The Ballyshannon Fund provides grants to nonprofit organizations that promote citizen understanding of the economic importance of agricultural and forestry enterprises in Central Virginia.
 Eligible nonprofit organizations can apply by February 15th annually.